Merry Christmas, Now Pucker Up

 Noticing the movement, Akane stared at him in confusion, not sure why he was suddenly moving towards her or why he had a goofy expression on his face, not unlike the one Gosunkugi had worn.
-Just when she was about to ask him what was wrong though, someone came charging into her room; an angry red blur.
+But just when she was about to ask what was wrong, someone came charging into her room; an angry red blur.

 "Oh!
 Ranma!
 Are you done already?" she asked him.

 Her fiancé didn't answer.
 Instead Ranma's eyes fell immediately on Ryoga, and taking in the scene, his eyes turned dark and fierce.
 "Stupid damn pig!" he yelled, seconds before he lashed out with his foot, sending the other boy flying through the window and into the dark December sky beyond.

 Akane blinked slowly, trying to wrap her mind around what had just occurred.
 Then growing incredulous, she snapped, "What did you do that for?
 He was helping us, you dummy!"